 The e-bike industry and its trade organizations are often quoted as saying e-bike fires are “a rare occurrence” (if they comment on the issue at all).
 These organizations are more apt to use the sanitized phrase “a runaway thermal event” that is code for “the bike’s battery blew up in flames.”
 The list of e-bike factories, retailers and owners who have experienced meltdowns is indeed a small percentage of total e-bike factories, retailers and owners.
 That shouldn’t make you feel a lot better if you have an e-bike charging in your garage (or home or apartment).

-Below the list of reported e-bike fires I’ve posted common sense precautions* an e-bike owner can take to reduce the chance of a fire and to limit the damage if a fire occurs.
+Below our list of reported e-bike fires are common sense precautions* an e-bike owner can take to reduce the chance of a fire and to limit the damage if a fire occurs.
 I urge every e-bike owner to read these suggestions and implement as many of them as possible.
-Finally, NEVER buy an e-bike that isn’t UL 2849 certified no matter how good of a deal you think you are getting.
+Finally, NEVER buy an e-bike that isn’t UL 2849 certified (or certified by an established third-party laboratory) no matter how good of a deal you think you are getting.

 A LIST OF REPORTED E-BIKE FIRES

 UPDATED 5/19/22: E-Bike Battery Fires On Pace To Double In NYC This Year.